keneanung/GMCPAdditions/README.md

     - "type": Type of the task.
 Known types are `Achievements`, `Quest`and `Task`
     - "cmd": Command to show the task via "normal" means
     - "status": : Status of the task.
 May be an empty string, "1" for completed tasks and "0" for uncompleted
+    - "group": Group the task is organized into.
+On completion, tasks are moved to the "Completed" group.
   - example: `IRE.Tasks.List [ { "id": "1", "name": "Break Free of Your Imprisonment", "desc": "Where are you?
 What's going on?
 There's no time to waste, you need to get out of here!\n\nPay close attention to the directions and tips on your screen and you'll be out of the dungeon in no time.", "type": "Task", "cmd": "NEWTASK 1 INFO", "status": "1", "group": "Completed" },  { "id": "122", "name": "Feed the Birds", "desc": "Paloma has asked you to scout around the city for stale bread, so she   \ncan continue feeding the pigeons in Artisan Plaza.                      ", "type": "Quest", "cmd": "QUEST 122 DETAILS", "status": "", "group": "Cyrene" } ]`
 - IRE.Tasks.Update
   - Sent by the server to show that a task was changed.